 West Breeze Park

 Located off of Rt.
-60, this pocket park provides a pavilion and playground along with a sand volleyball court and soccer field.
+60, this pocket park provides a pavilion and playground, along with a rentable pavilion and a large grassy area to play.

 Showse Park & Beach

 Located in Vermilion on the Lake, this park contains a beach, two ball diamonds, a basketball court, tennis courts, a soccer field, a pavilion and a playground.
 Located along the shore of Lake Erie, Showse Park gives people the opportunity to stop for a rest or to enjoy the boats and scenes of the waterfront.

 This park is used by thousands of people each year.
 Sailorway Complex includes 5 ball diamonds, 5 tennis courts, soccer field, basketball court, football stadium, restroom and concessions stand.
 These facilities are along Sailorway Drive, which is accessed from Rt.
 60 and from Sanford Street.

 Located on the corner of Douglas Street and Devon Drive.
 This facility features features many different ramps and jumps and can be used with skateboards, bmx, scooters, and inline skates.
 Helmets should be worn for safety.

 Schoepfle Garden is a truly unique park in the Lorain County Metro Parks system—70 acres of botanical gardens and natural woodland bordered on one side by the Vermilion River.
 The garden features collections of rhododendrons, roses, cannas, hostas, various shade plants, along with many varieties of shrubs, topiaries and trees.
 Whether you choose to follow one of the guided tours available throughout the year, or just wander freely at your own pace, it's a wonderful way to spend a morning or afternoon.
 Be sure to bring a camera!